RichardEssery/FSM2/README.md

 | runid     | none       | Run identifier string                   |
 | dump_file | 'dump'     | Dump file name                          |

-Flux variable are averaged over Nave timesteps and written to file `ave_runid`.
-State variables are written to file `smp_runid` at timestep number Nsmp during every averaging period.
-For the defaults, daily averages and samples at noon will be produced if the driving data has a one-hour timestep and starts at 01:00.
+Flux variable are averaged over Nave timesteps and written to file `ave`, and state variables are written to file `smp` at timestep number Nsmp during every averaging period.
+For the default output frequencies, daily averages and samples at noon will be produced if the driving data has a one-hour timestep and starts at 01:00.
 Full timeseries are written if Nave = 1 and Nsmp = 1.
+At the end of a run, the state variables are written to a dump file with the same format as the start file.
+A run identifier, if specified, is prefixed on all output file names.
+If the run identifier includes a directory name (e.g. runid = 'output/'), the directory has to exist before the model is run.

-The sample file has 4 + 3NxNy columns:
+The sample file has 4 + 3N x Ny columns:

 | Variable       | Units              | Description           |
 |----------------|--------------------|-----------------------|